Can you go to Dive after Flying? – Flying and Scuba Diving

-Where you should really be concerned is when it comes to diving is when you should stop diving before you get on a plan.
+Where you should really be concerned is when it comes to diving is when you should stop diving before you get on a plane.
 You can face some more complications in this direction than you will when scuba diving and flying.
-The reason why there are suggestions for how long you should wait after diving to fly is related to the dangers of decompression sickness.
+The reason why there are suggestions for how long you should wait after diving to get on a flight is related to the dangers of decompression illness.

-When you’re looking for a recommendation, you will find a lot of different advice when it comes to how long you should wait between diving and flying.
+When you’re looking for a recommendation, you will find a lot of different advice when it comes to how long you should wait before flying after diving.
 These numbers vary even more when you’re trying to factor in how many dives you did.

-The United States Air Force suggests that you wait 24 hours after diving to fly.
+The United States Air Force suggests that you wait 24 hours after diving to get on a plane.
 The U.S. Navy only says two hours.
 But if you want to be on the safe side before catching a flight after you dive, then we’re going to go with the DAN (Divers Alert Network) recommendations and the time periods they suggest.

 If you go on one dive that requires no decompression, then you should wait 12 hours before getting on a plane.

 When it comes to dives with decompression stops, you will have to use your best judgment.
-However, DAN recommends that 18 hours or more might be prudent.
-There are no detailed studies in this, however, so the time is up in the air.
+However, the Divers Alert Network recommends that 18 hours to 24 hours or more might be prudent.
+There are no detailed studies in this, however, so the time you should wait is up in the air.
 Taking a pause for a 24 hour period does seem realistic and safe though.

-While that last scuba diving might be interesting, you will want to think about how decompression sickness or injury could affect you.
+While that last dive might be interesting, you will want to think about how decompression illness or injury could affect you.
 If you’re not smart about what you’re doing, then you can seriously harm yourself.

 It is safe to fly roughly 12 to 18 hours, even up to 24 hours after diving.
-This is an average thing.
+This is an average suggestion and estimation.
 Make sure that you’re checking yourself for signs of decompression sickness and making sure that you are actually fit to get on a plane and go home.